jessiepdx/needl.js/README.md

 * Separate out iteratePixels and create buildNeedl (which will call iteratePixels and validate the string)
 * Add a second argument to iteratePixels that takes an array of acceptable byte values to add to the byte array
 * Add encoding method (in version 2)

-[^1] functionality for storing data in lossless photo formats like PNG and BMP will be added back in ver 2.0 [^2] a string containing 256 - 1024 hexidecimal values [^3] a unique value concatenated onto passkeys before hashing - for added security